WonCheongYeon/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I'm Cheongyeon Won, an Assistant Professor at Soongsil University in Seoul.
-I received my Ph.D. from Monash University in Melbourne.
-My research focuses on culture and religion in economic development and innovation, industrial policy, and labor economics.
-On this website, I showcase some of my research work.
+Hello, I'm Cheongyeon Won, an Assistant Professor in the Department of Entrepreneurship and Small Business at Soongsil University in Seoul.
+I hold a Ph.D. in Economics from Monash University in Melbourne.
+My research focuses on the role of culture and religion in economic development and innovation, as well as industrial policy and labor economics.
+This website highlights some of my research work.
 {style="text-align: justify;"}